stefanriedel/stefanriedel.github.io/projects/project_201307_adjutant.md

   - Robotics
   - Point-Cloud Processing
   - ROS
-summary: Adjutant as a software framework in ROS which models human-robot systems via sets of robot capabilities that can be specialized to specific tasks, and collaborative behaviors which relate these capabilities to specific user interfaces or interaction paradigms.
+summary: Adjutant is a software framework in ROS which models human-robot collaborative systems via sets of robot capabilities that can be specialized to specific tasks, and collaborative behaviors which relate these capabilities to specific user interfaces or interaction paradigms.
 ---

 <div class="ui small rounded images">